 If you have duplicate client profiles, you won't be able to merge them.
 To handle duplicate client profiles, we recommend making one of the client’s profiles inactive and keeping the other profile active.
 This way, you'll retain all of the client’s information, but you'll be able to use one file for future documentation.
 If you’d like to make a client inactive, see the steps to do this below.

 - Navigate to the client Overview page

 - Select Edit

 Adding a client nickname

-When entering a client's information, you have the option to enter a nickname for the client in the Preferred name field of their profile, as shown below:
+When entering a client's information, you have the option to enter a nickname in the What name do they go by? field of the client’s profile.

 Making a client inactive

 SimplePractice allows you to inactivate clients that you aren’t actively seeing.
 The inactive status for a client is an option to denote that they have been discharged.
 Making a client inactive will allow you to keep the client data in your account in case you choose to reactivate the client in the future.
 Additionally, inactive clients will not show up in your client list, unless you filter by inactive clients.

 - Navigate to the client Overview page for the client you wish to inactivate